April 29, 2005 | Commentary on Taxes

 4) The death tax hinders U.S. competitiveness.
 Because the death tax discourages saving and investment, many nations have decided to eliminate it.
 Australia and New Zealand repealed theirs.
 So have several former communist nations, such as Slovakia and Bulgaria.
 Even Sweden -- yes, socialist Sweden -- realized that the death tax undermined international competitiveness and killed it.

 In a competitive global economy, jobs and investment can cross borders to find the most tax-friendly jurisdiction.
 America should be putting out the welcome mat, not scaring away money with this punitive form of double-taxation.

 5) The death tax enriches tax lawyers and accountants.
 Some Americans love the death tax.
 Tax lawyers and accountants earn big fees by advising people how to get around it.
 This doesn't mean they're bad people; families should engage in tax-planning to protect their assets.
 But it would be better if they invested their money to increase America's wealth rather than decide which tax shelter is best at dodging the death tax.

 The death tax is an outdated and horribly expensive example of class-warfare economics.
 The super-rich can avoid it since they can afford the best lawyers, lobbyists, accountants and financial planners.
 The main victims of the tax are small-business owners, farmers, investors and entrepreneurs.
 But because this anti-competitive relic hinders America's economy, the rest of us also are victims.

 Congress should kill this tax, not wound it.

-Mitchell is McKenna senior fellow in political economy
+Daniel J. Mitchell is McKenna senior fellow in political economy at The Heritage Foundation.

 Distributed nationally on the Knight-Rider Tribune wire